Mert Çetin

-Yıldırım Mert Çetin (born 1 January 1997) is a Turkish professional footballer who plays as a centre-back for Adana Demirspor on loan from the Italian club Hellas Verona.
+Yıldırım Mert Çetin (born 1 January 1997) is a Turkish professional footballer who plays as a centre-back for Ankaragücü.
 He also represents the Turkey national team.

 Club career

 Çetin made his professional debut for Gençlerbirliği in a 2–1 Süper Lig loss to Kayserispor on 19 November 2017.

-On 16 August 2019, he joined Italian Serie A club Roma.
+On 16 August 2019, Çetin joined Italian Serie A club Roma.
 He was sent on a one-year loan to Hellas Verona on 25 August 2020, with an option to purchase.

-On 15 January 2022, Hellas Verona announced that he has been loaned to Turkish club Kayserispor.
+On 15 January 2022, Hellas Verona announced that Çetin had been loaned to Turkish club Kayserispor.

 On 6 August 2022, Çetin joined Lecce on loan with an option to buy.

-On 19 January 2023, he was loaned to Adana Demirspor, with an option to buy.
+On 19 January 2023, Çetin was loaned to Adana Demirspor, with an option to buy.

+On 10 July 2023, Hellas Verona announced that Çetin had been sent on a season-long loan to Ankaragücü, with a future option to buy.

 International career

 He made his debut for Turkey national team on 17 November 2019 in a Euro 2020 qualifier against Andorra, substituting Merih Demiral in the 80th minute.